mahpah/r-start/src/todo-redux/README.md

-# React app with self-tailored redux
+# React app with redux

-This demo show how to redux by yourself.
-All redux stuff can be found in `../lib/redux`.
+This demo show how to use redux utilities to create react app with ease